CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 - .NET SDK version 6
     - https://dotnet.microsoft.com/en-us/download/dotnet/6.0

-## SDK

-Check the version of the SDK you have installed using the following

-    dotnet sdk check
+For the full list of prerequisites, please see the [prerequisites](Prerequisites.md) document.

-# Creating the Umbraco containers
+# 1. Creating the a basic Umbraco Site

 ## Installing Umbraco Template and start Website